modware-org/docs/README.md

 If You are creating serious software for long term, the perspective is very important.

-That's why **Standards Ware** is not creating new tool, just using the old school tools in beauty way, because
+That's why **MODWARE** is not creating new tool, just using the old school tools in beauty way, because
 the quality is for us very important and we expect long-term solution, which is not just popular solution for today!

 If You are looking for long term solutions the standards are clear, what you can just make better are standards of usage it, such testing

 For us is clear that we need solution for whole our (not just application) life.
-It can take next 50 years for support **Standards Ware** solutions.
+It can take next 50 years for support **MODWARE** solutions.

 We know it and we are ready for it!